-What are the factors on which the Cover or Sum Insured in a health insurance plan is dependent on?
+What are the factors on which the Cover or Sum Insured in a health insurance plan is dependent?

-The factors on which your Sum Insured should be decided on are:
+The factors based on which your Sum Insured should be decided are:

-- Age: A lot of people think that younger people don't need a high sum insured but what they don't realize is that an unexpected illness or accident, can happen to anyone, at any age.
-Also taking a health insurance plan at a younger age is beneficial as it has lower premiums and most of the waiting periods are lower.
+- Age: A lot of people think that younger people don't need a high sum insured.
+But they don't realize that an unexpected illness or accident can happen to anyone, at any age.
+Also, taking a health insurance plan at a younger age is beneficial as it has lower premiums and most of the waiting periods are lower.

-- Life stage: People should plan the sum insured of their health insurance plan basis their lifestage i.e. are they about to get married, are they planning a kid etc...
+- Life stage: People should plan the sum insured of their health insurance plan based on their life stage i.e. are they about to get married, are they planning a kid etc.

-- No. of dependents in the family: Higher the dependents, more should be the sum insured in a health insurance policy.
-But a lot of people think that a health insurance policy should only be there for the chief wage earner of the family but that is a misconception.
+- No. of dependents in the family: The higher the no. of dependents, the more should be the sum insured in a health insurance policy.
+A lot of people think that a health insurance policy should only be there for the chief wage earner of the family but that is a misconception.
 Insuring all the members of the family under a health insurance policy is a wiser way to protect your family against future financial risks related to high medical costs.

-- Health conditions: If there is a hereditary disease in the family or a common health condition seen rising in the city the person is staying, it is even more important to firstly have a continuing health insurance policy and secondly to have a sum insured enough to cover the insured in case of a hospitalization or treatment.
+- Health conditions: If there is a hereditary disease in the family or a common health condition rising in the city where the person lives, it is even more important first, to have a continuing health insurance policy and, secondly, to have a sum insured large enough to cover the insured in case of hospitalization or treatment.

 - Lifestyle: This is a highly ignored but an important aspect to be looked at in today's day and age from a health insurance plan point of view.
-Imagine this, a person living in a metro, toiling with traffic then with office stress and a sendentary lifestyle is at a higher risk of falling ill than a person who is in the a non-polluted town, probably owning a yoga centre.
-While life is not always in extremes but you get the point?
+Imagine this: a person living in a metro, toiling with traffic then with office stress and a sendentary lifestyle is at a higher risk of falling ill than a person who is in a non-polluted town, probably owning a yoga centre.
+While life is not always in extremes, you get the point, don't you?

 With a corporate plan, that is usually not the case – it can leave you high and dry when you have left the job or are on a sabbatical.

-So, it is advisable to take a personal health insurance plan parallelly even if you have a corporate plan.
-Or at least have a top up plan, so when the base cover ceases to cover you, the top plan still has your back.
+So, it is advisable to take a personal health insurance plan in parallel even if you have a corporate plan.
+Or at least have a top up plan, so when the base cover ceases to cover you, the top up plan still has your back.

-Is it enough to take health insurance plan for tax savings?
+Is it enough to take a health insurance plan for tax savings?

 We know how crucial the months of January, February and March are.
-It’s the months where you try to maximise tax savings – a health insurance plan is hurriedly bought at this time.
+They're the months when you try to maximise tax savings – a health insurance plan is bought hurriedly at this time.

-But the mistake that people usually make is that they take a plan which fits only one requirement: to fill the gap in their tax saving calculations.
-Another time when people do not wisely select their Sum Insured!
+But the mistake that people usually make is that they take a plan that fits only one requirement: to fill the gap in their tax saving calculations - another time when people do not select their Sum Insured wisely!

-Taking a health insurance policy only for tax savings is not only pointless but also not useful during emergencies – especially, in situations where hospitalisation exceeds what you can otherwise manage.
-So, instead of just looking at it as a tax saving instrument, we should look at it as a cover for emergencies, since sometimes, banking on our savings alone might not suffice.
+Taking a health insurance policy only for tax savings is not only pointless but also not useful during emergencies – especially, in situations where hospitalisation cost exceeds what you can otherwise manage.
+So, instead of just looking at it as a tax saving instrument, we should look at it as a cover for emergencies because, sometimes, our savings alone might not suffice.

 What are the benefits I should look at?

 For instance, an annual health check-up is hygiene for any health insurance policy.
-But if a policy doesn’t have it, we shouldn’t completely take it out of our selection list.
-We should see if it has other benefits which might be more relevant in terms of cost, like an OPD cover.
+But if a policy doesn’t have it, we shouldn’t take it out of our selection list entirely.
+We should see if it has other benefits that might be more relevant in terms of cost, like an OPD cover.

-To sum it up, you should choose a plan that has benefits relevant to your needs and not just get swayed away by just the frill benefits.
+To sum it up, you should choose a plan that has benefits relevant to your needs and not get swayed by just the frill benefits.